 Class meets Wednesday night (see dates below) at 6:45 p.m. online on Zoom.

-Fee: $40 for the full summer semester.
+Fee: $70 for the full summer semester.
+Click here to register.

 Please find below the list of dates and films for this semester.
 For more information, please contact Manon Bellet at firstname.lastname@example.org

 Mercredi le 22 septembre – Wednesday, September 22